SkoolNotes/Taproot/2020ENG201/KBDiscussionNotes.md

 - Rowan adds
 	- Beuty is inherently primal
 		- stems from necessity
-			- this is an intresting point. fits with the "eruope no better" thesis.
+			- this is an intresting point. fits with the "Europe no better" thesis.

+- anoushka
 	-